-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 What we know:

-A State Highway Patrol trooper fatally shot a Fayetteville man after he allegedly fired at officers trying to take him into custody for failing to pull over for speeding.

-Routt, 20, was clocked at 101 mph in a 70 mph zone in Johnston County.
+A state trooper fatally shot Jaylen Latrelle Routt of Fayetteville after he allegedly fired at officers trying to pull him over after he was clocked traveling at 101 mph in a 70 mph zone in Johnston County.

-Routt allegedly fled on Interstate 40 westbound and exited onto Hammond Road.
-The chase ended when he crashed into a grassy lot at the intersection of East and Branch streets in a residential neighborhood.
+Routt, 20, allegedly fled west on Interstate 40 before exiting onto Hammond Road and crashing in a grassy lot at the intersection of East and Branch streets.

-Troopers then exchanged gunfire with him after he exited the car, the State Highway Patrol said.
+Troopers exchanged gunfire with him after he got out of the car, the State Highway Patrol said.

 Master Trooper Harrison Nazal of Johnston County shot Routt, who died from his injuries at a WakeMed hospital.

-The State Bureau of Investigation is reviewing the incident.
-Nazal is on administrative duty while the state investigates.
+Nazal is on administrative duty while the State Bureau of Investigation reviews the incident.

 Link to story: Trooper kills murder suspect in shootout after high-speed chase ends in Raleigh